This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 HAVE THE JUDGEMENT SET ASIDE

 If you did not know about the court proceedings and the Sheriff is enforcing a default judgment (an order/decision made in your absence) you may be able to have it set aside.
-See Fact Sheet: Making an Application to Set Aside Judgment.
+See Fact sheet: Making an application to set aside judgment.
 You will need to also have a defence to the claim that you owe the money.
+You should seek legal advice before you do this, as if you are unsuccessful you may risk a costs order against you.

 APPLY TO THE COURT TO PAY THE DEBT BY INSTALMENTS